ServiceNowDevProgram/code-snippets/GlideDateTime/Get Next Monday Date/readme.md

-A Function to get the next upcoming monday date
+# A Date Function to get the next upcoming Monday date.

 This function uses a few Glide date and Glide Date Time API's

-First we get todays date with GlideDateTime()
+1. First we get todays date with GlideDateTime()

-Then we get the day of the month number with GlideDate().getDayOfMonthNoTZ();
+2. Then we get the day of the month number with GlideDate().getDayOfMonthNoTZ();

-Then we use the make a calculation to set the day to the next monday
+3. Then we use the make a calculation to set the day to the next monday

-Finally, we calcualtate the day using AddDays we return the New Date transforming it back with getDate()
+4. Finally, we calcualtate the day using AddDays we return the New Date transforming it back with getDate()